-Hubs surprised me with a gift he made for the stairway leading into the basement.
-Before starting the basement, the stairwell was the drop zone for our central vacuum system accessories.
+Hubs surprised me with this as a gift; made especially for the stairway leading into the basement.
+Before starting work on the basement, the stairwell was the drop zone for our central vacuum system accessories.

 Although updating the basement stairs is on the Horizon, Hubs built the picture ledge along the staircase so I could display some of my photography.
 I have to admit that it’s great to have something pretty to look at in the meantime, even if it’s still a raw space!